-Practicing your spelling words doesn’t always have to require writing them in one way or the other.
+Practicing spelling words doesn’t always have to require writing them in one way or the other.
 Today we’re going to give our fine motor skills a workout and use alphabet clothespins to build our words.

-Disclosure: This post contains Amazon Affiliate links.
+Disclosure: This post contains Amazon Affiliate and other affiliate links.
 Please see my Disclosure Page for more details.

 Take a peek through the spelling list to make sure you don’t need any letter more than 2 times.
 If so, you’ll want to include those extra letters.
-Also, write each spelling word on an index card.

-To play, have your child choose an index card and make the word by clipping the alphabet clothespins on the index card.
+Have your child choose an index card and make the word by clipping the alphabet clothespins on the index card.
 Unless you’ve made a whole pile of alphabet clothespins, your child will need to then remove the clothespins before moving on to the next word.

-Tip: Store the clothespins and blank index cards in a bag or basket so that it’s easy to access for your child.
+Tip: Store the clothespins and index cards in a bag or basket so that it’s easy to access for your child.
 I have a feeling they will love practicing their spelling words this way!

-This is a fun way to practice spelling words and give your fine motor skills a workout at the same time.
+Alphabet clothespins are a fun way to practice spelling words and give your fine motor skills a workout at the same time.